-A smaller version of its flagship device, this smartphone is all about refreshing its lineup and making it more alluring to customers who want something a touch smaller but just as powerful as the iPhone 6S.
+A smaller, cheaper version of the iPhone 6s, the SE is perfect for customers who want something a touch smaller but just as powerful as the iPhone 6s.

-Read on and we’ll tell you how the new look iPhone measures up to its bigger brother.
+Read on and we’ll tell you how the most affordable iPhone measures up to its bigger brother.

 iPhone SE vs iPhone 6s: camera